 - providing constructive criticism if the progress does not meet expectations; and

-- conducting an annual meeting to discuss progress in the past year, including discussion of the Individual Development Plan crafted by the student, and entering feedback about the student into GradCentral for evaluation by the DGS office.
+- conducting a mandatory annual meeting to discuss progress in the past year, including discussion of the Individual Development Plan crafted by the student, and entering feedback about the student into GradCentral for evaluation by the DGS office.

 - Assisting the student in navigating disagreements among his/her committee.

 - Treating the student with respect at all times, including by:

 - being supportive during encouraging and discouraging periods of research; and

 - listening to any concerns and connecting the student with appropriate resources.

 - Becoming familiar with university and professional codes of responsible conduct for PhD students; and discussing and helping clarify authorship or intellectual property issues and appropriately recognizing the student’s contributions to any collaborative work.